jagthedrummer/seshy-lander/source/subscriptions.html.markdown

 If you start a new project you can request to transfer it to your friend or band mate.
 If they accept the project then it will count towards their storage quota.

-The Contributor plan comes with enough storage that you should be able to have at least a couple of works-in-progress that haven't been handed off yet.
+The Collaborator plan comes with enough storage that you should be able to have at least a couple of works-in-progress that haven't been handed off yet.

 ### Solo Artist